Looking for a Metabolism Boost?

 Being both low in sugar and high in fiber, oatmeal will keep you full until your next meal, making you less likely to reach for the unhealthy snack later in the day.

-According to Livestrong, the reason oatmeal is so good for keeping your metabolism up is because it is composed of whole grains and fat-soluble fibers.
-The complex structure of whole grains means that your body has to work harder to break it down, burning more calories in the process.
+According to Livestrong, the reason oatmeal is so good for keeping your metabolism up is that it is composed of whole grains and fat-soluble fibers.
+The complex structure of whole grains means that your body has to work harder to break them down, burning more calories in the process.

 4. Hot Peppers

 Ok, cards on the table: this snack will not be for everyone, especially for the faint of heart.
 For those who can tolerate the spice, though, hot peppers like jalapeños are great for boosting metabolism.

 In fact, the very chemical that makes peppers spicy is what makes them great for your metabolism.
 Capsaicin works to speed up your metabolism by sending a chemical signal to your brain to get your heart beating faster and burning more calories.

 But who wants to bite into a jalapeño in the middle of a workday?
 Not many are up to the task.
 Luckily, many jalapeño-flavored snacks have enough of a kick of capsaicin to give your metabolism the needed boost.
 Just be sure to check the label for any unwanted additives before you indulge!